pzync/betterIndia/index.md

 ## ..share n' seek more than just feedback.
 Aren't we are all interested not just in creations; but the creators too!?
 Our rituals, inspirations, tools, tricks, mistakes and even rants make for such good insights.
-Frankly, we here are big fans of [Daily Routines](http://dailyroutines.typepad.com), [WaysWeWork](http://wayswework.io/) et al.
+Frankly, we here are big fans of the Daily Routines tumblr, WaysWeWork.io et al.

-You'll find lots of such channels in Creator Decaf community:
+You'll find lots of such channels in this community:

 [#rituals](http://) &nbsp; &nbsp;  [#nostalgia](http://) &nbsp; &nbsp;  [#inspiration](http://)